cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture9.md

 ```

 :::note
-The `hydrateServiceAccount` function in `firebase-config.ts` reads the value from the environment variable, loads up the rest of the firebase-adminsdk json, and combines them together to get a full service account object which you can initialize firebase admin with.
+`firebase-config.ts` contains the `hydrateServiceAccount` function which reads the value from the environment variable, loads up the rest of the firebase-adminsdk json, and combines them together to get a full service account object which you can initialize the Firebase admin with.
 :::

 #### Frontend